Matthew the Apostle

-Matthew the Apostle (Saint Matthew) is named in the New Testament as one of the twelve apostles of Jesus.
-According to Christian traditions, he was also one of the four Evangelists as author of the Gospel of Matthew, and thus is also known as Matthew the Evangelist, a claim rejected by most biblical scholars, though the "traditional authorship still has its defenders."
+Matthew the Apostle was one of the twelve apostles of Jesus.
+According to Christian traditions, he was also one of the four Evangelists as author of the Gospel of Matthew, and thus is also known as Matthew the Evangelist.

-The New Testament records that as a disciple, he followed Jesus, and was one of the witnesses of the Ascension of Jesus.
-Later Church fathers such as Irenaeus and Clement of Alexandria claim that Matthew preached the Gospel to the Jewish community in Judea, before going to other countries.
+The New Testament records that as an Apostle, he followed Jesus.
+Church Fathers, such as Irenaeus and Clement of Alexandria, relate that Matthew preached the gospel in Judea before going to other countries.
+The claim of his gospel authorship is rejected by most critical biblical scholars, though the "traditional authorship still has its defenders."